jhpanda/2019ncov_prediction/README.md

 Y(x) = YM/(1+exp(-b*(x-c)))

-Gompertz growth would give worse results than Sigmoid model
+Gompertz growth would give "worse" situations of the outbreak than Sigmoid model